 Comparatively weak storefront personalization.
-Compared to the other eCommerce platforms in this list, your ability to customize storefront with VTEX will be limited.
+Compared to the other ecommerce platforms in this list, your ability to customize storefront with VTEX will be limited.

 B2B isn’t VTEX’s strongest suit.
-Similarly to BigCommerce, VTEX B2B is not a well-trodden path as most clients use VTEX for its B2C features.
+Similar to BigCommerce, VTEX B2B is not a well-trodden path as most clients use VTEX for its B2C features.
 Thus, the platform’s B2B needs to be approached carefully by big B2B-focused retail companies and manufacturers.

 Conclusion of VTEX for Medium and Large Businesses